 If psychology is the study of the soul then therapy becomes a process of healing by which we utilize our understanding of soul or, perhaps more accurately, we attempt to understand the soul and in the process, reveal some helpful insights along life’s journey.
 Exploring these depths requires more than just talk, especially when soul’s first language is art; whether that be visual, musical, poetic or theatrical it is in the symbolic rather than literal where we find the most value and potential for transformation.
 If that sounds like a multi-media creative art experiential to you then you might be right.
 According to experts, or well lets just say me for right now, therapy should be about facilitating healing via utilization of any medium/mode necessary.
 Whatever works – right?
 It is about creating a multi-modal healing experience because talking about our traumas is not enough.
 I know that for me, I eventually have to go beyond the canvas, beyond the 3 dimensions and into the multi-dimensional world of relationships, emotions, interactions and imagination to really experience the shifts in consciousness- probably why I am an art therapist in the first place and not a talk therapist; but beyond that I am really just an artist.

-This performance will be about changing and the transformative process inherent within all types of transition.
+The performance was about changing and the transformative process inherent within all types of transition.
 We are constantly changing, clearing, healing and integrating pieces of ourselves, playing out different archetypes so that we may have a more comprehensive experience of Self.
-I want to offer this experience for my clients and my community as much as for myself.
-It is happening all over, just think of the web, and all throughout our culture.
-We must ride this wave of evolution together, now.
+I wanted to offer this experience for my clients and my community as much as for myself, because it is happening all over; Just think of the web, and all throughout our culture.
+We must ride this wave of evolution together.
 Therapists should not be left behind, nor poets, nor architects, nor any of the other professions that struggle to make it alone.
 Not that those professions are not valued but marketing them becomes a career in and of itself.
 I say let’s increase collaboration and not be afraid to change with the times and trends and to use each other’s modes and mediums to do so.

-I am a performance artist, ethical therapist and conscious community member all at the same time so I will be there next Thursday, September 18th 6-8 on Cooks Rd changing identities, stretching old paradigms, pushing the future forward, advocating for truth and encouraging you to synthesize, to activate space, to collide with something new and to collaborate for the highest good.
+I am a performance artist, ethical therapist and conscious community member all at the same time so I am always changing identities, stretching old paradigms, pushing the future forward, advocating for truth and encouraging you to synthesize, to activate space, to collide with something new and to collaborate for the highest good.
 Even therapists, no, especially therapists, have to do their own healing, with any media/mode necessary.
 Mine just happens to use a public forum at times, what can I say? -I’m a Leo- archetypally speaking …as usual.
-Hope to see you there.
-Get ready, its what’s happening.

 Heather is an archetypal art therapist, clinical supervisor, performance artist and course instructor in Santa Fe, NM.
-She serves as Secretary for the New Mexico Art Therapy Association, teaches Archetypal Psychology at Southwestern College and acts as Coordinator at Southwestern Counseling Center where she has been since 2007.
+She currently serves as Adjunct Faculty at Southwestern College teaching Archetypal Psychology and Internship Seminar as well as at the Santa Fe University of Art & Design teaching Who Am I? an Intro to Art Therapy.
 Feel free to view her website.